NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/SlicerCIPQuantitativeReportsTool/README.md

 The goal of this project is to create a new tool for SlicerCIP that allows the creation of a PDF report to summarize and illustrate quantitive analysis.

+SlicerCIP is an extension to Slicer that integrates:

+- CIP functionality as a Toolkit exposing of the CLIs.
+- Slicer specific modules to provide user-friendly chest CT quantitative solutions.
+- Visualization of scale-space particles and labelmaps
+- Integrated workflows to end-to-end clinical evaluation

+Slicer CIP has been conceived as a workstation for radiologists, but is also suitable for any kind of researchers working on lung, heart or vascular diseases.

 ## Objective

 1. Extend and generalize last year report tool to be used in all SlicerCIP modules.